Ikari III: The Rescue

-Ikari III: The Rescue (also known as Ikari Warriors III: The Rescue), simply known as Ikari III (怒III) in Japan, is a 1989 run and gun video game developed and published by SNK for arcades.
+Ikari III: The Rescue (also known as Ikari Warriors III: The Rescue), simply known as Ikari III (怒III) in Japan, is a 1989 beat 'em up video game developed and published by SNK for arcades.
 It was ported to the Nintendo Entertainment System, MS-DOS and Commodore 64.
 It is the third and final installment of the Ikari Warriors series after Ikari Warriors and Victory Road.
 The NES version was shown at the 1991 CES.